 Due to a conveyor belt being purpose-built, what it can do massively varies.
 As they can be built, designed, and operated to carry a range of products and items.
 For example, you might need a system to move hazardous waste between sections of a waste control centre and a belt conveyor would be an ideal product for doing this.

-Conveyors are not limited to business only use.
-You might have recently been on an escalator; this is where it’s been used to move the steps round for you to stand on and be taken up to the next level.
-Another example would be when you’re at the checkout queue at your local supermarket and are putting your items on the belt to be scanned through.
+Conveyors are not limited to business-only use.
+You might have recently been on an escalator; this is where it’s been used to move the steps around for you to stand on and be taken up to the next level.
+Another example would be when you’re in the checkout queue at your local supermarket and are putting your items on the belt to be scanned through.

-Conveyor belts are used on baggage handling systems as mentioned in one of our previous articles.
+Conveyor belts are used on baggage handling systems as mentioned in the article ‘What are conveyors used for?‘.
 The longest conveyor system in an airport is at Dubai International Airport, ranging an incredible 39 miles, although this incorporates both belt and tray conveyors.

 There are conveyor belt systems that transport loads up to 960 tonnes per hour between multiple factories.
 Imagine how many people you would need to carry that volume per hour over a 40-mile return distance.

 In this industry, belt conveyors can be used to move the car down the production line.
-Belt conveyors can also be used to move parts between different sections of the warehouse, helping move the items quicker due to the heavy load.
+They can also be used to move parts between different sections of the warehouse, helping move the items quicker due to the heavy load.